Blendify/blender-manual/blender_docs/manual/compositing/types/vector/map_value.rst

 Multiplying Values
 ------------------

-The map value node can also be used to multiply values to achieve a desired output value.
+The Map Value node can also be used to multiply values to achieve a desired output value.
 In the mini-map to the right, the Time node outputs a value between 0.0 and 1.0 evenly scaled over 30 frames.
 The *first* Map Value node multiplies the input by 2, resulting in an output value that scales from 0.0 to 2.0 over 30 frames.